 - Where can I get more information?

-It is not known whether pirbuterol passes into breast milk.
-Do not use pirbuterol inhalation without first talking to your doctor if you are breast-feeding a baby.
+It is not known whether pirbuterol passes into breast milk or if it could harm a nursing baby.
+Do not use this medication without telling your doctor if you are breast-feeding a baby.

 How should I use pirbuterol inhalation (Maxair)?

-The Autohaler releases the correct amount of drug.
+The inhaler automatically releases the correct amount of drug.
 The force of your inhalation will trigger the release.
 You do not have to press down on a canister.
-Follow the instructions that accompany your inhaler.

 If you also use a steroid inhaler, use your pirbuterol inhaler first to open up your airways, then use the steroid inhaler as directed.